 In society today, it is common to find people who treat their dogs as if they are their children.
-Cleanliness, happiness, safety, and overall health are a few of the key factors dog owners bend over backward to provide for their best friends.
+Cleanliness, happiness, safety, and overall health.
+These are a few of the key factors dog owners bend over backward to provide for their best friends.
 In the effort to give our four-legged friends only the best, we often find ourselves supplementing their diet.

 Sources of Omega-3

 Fish oil provides the most potent form of DHA and EPA.
 However, it does not offer ALA.
 This becomes an issue because the body doesn’t produce ALA naturally.
-This is where plant based omega-3’s come in.
-Plant based sources of omega-3 provide ALA, which then converts into DHA and EPA.
+Insert plant based sources of omega-3 which provide ALA, and then converts into DHA and EPA.

 Plant Based Omega-3 Benefits

 There are more visual benefits such as coat health, joint health, and cognitive function.
 The additional benefit of the balanced omega-3 (Anti- Inflammatory) to omega-6 (Inflammatory) ratio.
 The balance that a plant based oil provides is drastic in comparison to fish oil which is omega-3 heavy.
 This is vital because the appropriate balance allows for them to function properly.

 When the omegas are not evenly metabolized and one gets too much omega-6 it can result in inflammatory responses.
 That being said, the inflammation provided by omega-6 is healthy when balanced with the anti-inflammatory omega-3.
 Most processed grains and food available for animals have a high omega-6 concentration, thus making omega-3 supplementation important.

 Lastly, the shelf life of plant based omegas outlasts fish oil.
 Fish oil goes rancid after three months when stored properly.
 When stored improperly can go rancid after only thirty days of being open where plant-based oils.
 Specifically, Excel’s Camelina oil can last up to two years.

 Plant-Based Oil Highest in Omega-3

 Camelina, is a plant-based oil high in omega-3 fatty acids that have a preferred ratio of omega-3 to omega-6.
-This ratio is important because it allows for the omegas to function properly resulting in full microbiome function so one can receive all benefits from these essential omegas.
+This ratio is important because it allows for the omegas to function properly.
+Resulting in full microbiome function so one can receive all benefits from these essential omegas.

 Best Plant-Based Omega-3 Supplement

-Excel Supplements is the best plant-based oil derived from Camelina to provide omega 3,6 and 9.
-We cater to the needs of equine, canine, and livestock diets.
-The first reason that makes our company the best is that all of our production is done in-house with ingredients tracing back to our farmers.
 Due to this, we can guarantee environmental sustainability in our production process.
 Production is carefully monitored and we pride ourselves on our supplements being “from our seed to your feed.”
 Our product has been developed to provide 100% natural, limited ingredient oil that maximizes the bioavailability of key nutrients.
-Last but not least, the 2:1 ratio of omega- 3 to omega- 6 is one of the most balanced ratios found in comparable oils.
-The guarantee that Excel Supplements provides makes it the best plant-based omega-3 supplement on the market today.